dotnet/docs-maui/docs/user-interface/layouts/index.md

 In this example, layout works as follows:

-- Each `BoxView` is given an explicit size of 100x100, and is displayed in the same position, horizontally centered.
+- Each <xref:Microsoft.Maui.Controls.BoxView> is given an explicit size of 100x100, and is displayed in the same position, horizontally centered.
-- The red `BoxView` is rotated 30 degrees, and the green `BoxView` is rotated 60 degrees.
+- The red <xref:Microsoft.Maui.Controls.BoxView> is rotated 30 degrees, and the green <xref:Microsoft.Maui.Controls.BoxView> is rotated 60 degrees.
-- On each `BoxView`, the `AbsoluteLayout.LayoutFlags` attached property is set to `PositionProportional`, indicating that the position is proportional to the remaining space after width and height are accounted for.
+- On each <xref:Microsoft.Maui.Controls.BoxView>, the `AbsoluteLayout.LayoutFlags` attached property is set to `PositionProportional`, indicating that the position is proportional to the remaining space after width and height are accounted for.

 > [!CAUTION]
 > Avoid using the `AbsoluteLayout.AutoSize` property whenever possible, as it will cause the layout engine to perform additional layout calculations.